SSWConsulting/SSW.Rules.Content/rules/choosing-authentication/rule.md

 - **Option C** - Okta - this is an expensive option which for this scenario, doesn't provide any advantages over Azure AD.
 :::
 ::: good
-Good Example: The chosen solution meets the requirements without adding unnecessary additional costs
+Good example: The chosen solution meets the requirements without adding unnecessary additional costs
 :::

 **Note #1**: All of the following options assume you are building an ASP.NET Core application, although the commercial options listed here provide libraries for most development languages, frameworks, and platforms.